bghira/SimpleTuner/OPTIONS.md

 ### `--report_to`

 - **What**: Specifies the platform for reporting results and logs.
 - **Why**: Enables integration with platforms like TensorBoard, wandb, or comet_ml for monitoring.
+Use multiple values separated by a comma to report to multiple trackers;
+- **Choices**: wandb, tensorboard, comet_ml

 ---